FarronF/limerick-council-meetings/meetings/2018/11/19-Metropolitan Joint Policing Sub Committee Meeting/Minutes - Metropolitan Joint Policing Sub Committee Meeting  - 21st May 2018.md

 presence had been increased there with between nine and eleven Gardai patrolling the city centre

 daily.
-Unfortunately there is limited CCTV in the area;--- 
+Unfortunately there is limited CCTV in the area;
+---
+

 A number of serious assaults have taken place in Johnsgate Village adding that none of the houses